Special value formula for the twisted triple product $L$-function and an application to the restricted $L^2$-norm problem: Main results

-One of the motivation for bounding $L^p$-norms of functions on Riemannian manifolds or their restriction to submanifolds has its roots in quantum chaos.
-In the arithmetical setting, these manifolds have additional symmetries, such as a commutative algebra of Hecke operators commuting with the Laplacian.
+Our motivation for bounding the $L^p$-norms of functions on Riemannian manifolds or their restriction to submanifolds comes from quantum chaos.
+In the arithmetic setting, these manifolds have additional symmetries, such as a commutative algebra of Hecke operators commuting with the Laplacian.
 Therefore one can consider joint eigenfunctions which may rule out high multiplicity eigenspaces.
-One searches for bounds of these ($L^2$-normalized) eigenfunctions in the different aspects, i.e. in the spectral aspect or in the level aspect or in both.
+One searches for the bound of these ($L^2$-normalized) eigenfunctions in the different aspects, i.e. in the spectral aspect or in the level aspect or in both.
 In the literature, there are many results on bounding sup-norms of eigenfunctions on the entire domain.
 In particular, there is a complete list of references in the introduction of \cite{Saha2017}.
-In contrast, there are only a small handful results concerning the restricted $L^p$-norms \cite{BurqGerardTzvetkov2007}, \cite{LiYoung2012}, \cite{BlomerMaga2015}, \cite{Marshall2016} and \cite{LiLiuYoung}, all of which are in the spectral aspect.
-Although our result is somewhat restricted, it seems that its the first time to bound the restricted $L^2$-norms in the level aspect.
+In contrast, there are only a small handful results concerning the restricted $L^p$-norms (\cite{BurqGerardTzvetkov2007}, \cite{LiYoung2012}, \cite{BlomerMaga2015}, \cite{Marshall2016}, \cite{LiLiuYoung}), all of which are in the spectral aspect.
+In this article, we approach the problem from a different point of view.
+We keep the spectral data fixed, but search the bound in the level aspect following the ideas in \cite{Blomer2013}.